oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 }
 ```

-There are other ways you can remove nodes with the DOM like `parent.removeChild(node)` but for the sake of simplicity, `node.remove()` tends to be the easiest to understand.
+There are other ways you can remove nodes with the DOM like `parent.removeChild(node)`, but for the sake of simplicity, `node.remove()` tends to be the easiest to understand.

 ### Render Lists

 It's common for web apps to render items inside a loop.
 Since you will be doing this in your app for rendering individual meals, I wanted to step you through a few ways you can accomplish this and showcase some hidden drawbacks to each approach.

 **Example 1:** Concat each list element to the parent's `innerHTML` property: